Original Air Date: January 15, 1960

 There is an amusing story behind the origins of “I Shot an Arrow into the Air.”
 Rod Serling was at a party when he was approached by a woman named Madelon Champion who gave him the idea for an episode.
-She had the basic framework and plot-twist of a space crew that crash lands on what seems to be remote asteroid.
-Serling was so taken with the idea that he paid Madelon $500 on the spot and gave her a writer’s credit in the episode (the only such instance in The Twilight Zone).
+She had written the basic framework and plot-twist of a space crew that crashes onto what appears to be a remote asteroid.
+Serling was so infatuated with the idea that he paid Madelon $500 on the spot and gave her a writer’s credit in the episode (the only such instance in The Twilight Zone).
 The episode was directed by Stuart Rosenberg who later became known for his Hollywood film partnership with actor Paul Newman, including Cool Hand Luke.

 Officer Corey disapproves of commanding officer Donlin’s decisions.
 He and Pierson venture out into the desert for some six hours but only Corey returns claiming that Pierson died.
 However, Donlin notices that Corey’s canteen is filled with additional water.
 He pulls out his gun and demands that Corey take him to Pierson’s body.
 When they arrive Pierson is barely alive drawing a diagram in the dirt.
 Corey then attacks and kills Donlin in order to confiscate more water and thereby increase his odds of survival. as he ventures onward he something curious over the horizon: telephone wires.
 In horror he realizes they have landed back on Earth, and that Pierson was trying to communicate via diagram that he saw telephone wires.
 Corey breaks down in hysterical tears: “we never left the earth… we just crashed back into it…” This episode provided the early seeds for the feature film Planet of the Apes which Roger Serling helped draft the screenplay for.

-The Twilight Zone crew returned to Death Valley to shoot this episode amidst the craggy and barren hillsides.
-The crew members learned their lesson from previously shooting “The Lonely.”
-This time no one passed out of heat stroke.
+The Twilight Zone crew returned to Death Valley to shoot this episode amidst the craggy and barren hillsides, but this time they learned their lesson after the miserable experience of previously shooting “The Lonely” in blistering heat.
+This time no one passed out due to heat stroke.